akramhossanbappy/devops_test/Ans002/README.md

-# Run 3 replicas using Docker compose file   (Not Complete)
+# Run 3 replicas using Docker compose file   (Complete)

+I tried my level best.

+## Establish a load balancer using HAProxy to load balance them for external traffic.
+(Not Complete)

 First of all create a compose file.